miedzinski/zendesk-calendar/README.md

 You need to add them manually.
 Because Zendesk lacks timepicker field, I've created small plugin that adds nice datetimepicker as iframe.
 Please see [this GitHub repo](https://github.com/miedzinski/zendesk-calendar-app).

+Additionally, you will need to add 2 triggers in Zendesk admin panel - for POST and PUT endpoints (ticket creation and ticket update).

+If you need a better solution, check [Cronofy](https://zendesk.cronofy.com).

 ## Requirements ##

 Python 3 (tested on 3.4.3) and Redis.